PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Built-in treat dispenser (genius!)

 Their Golden Retriever stayed put for a 3-hour paddle, only moving to switch which side he was watching.
 Previously, they couldn't last 15 minutes without him jumping.
+The transformation came from methodical modifications combined with consistent training.

 Another paddler I know created a "doggy cockpit" in his sit-on-top by building up foam sides around the front well.
 His Beagle mix feels secure enough to nap while he fishes!
+The raised edges create a nest-like environment that appeals to dogs who like den-like spaces.

 FAQ